johnconleth/check-domain-on-pinterest/README.md

 # check-domain-on-pinterest
-Very simple bot to check if domain has pins on Pinterest
+Very simple bot to check if domain has pins on Pinterest, domain works and update IP address of domain on Cloudlfare

-Download and run Check-Domains-on-Pinterest.exe
+Download and run Domain-Tools.exe